WallaceKelly/daml-project/README.md

 * Can a choice create two contracts (e.g., Accepting a bid should should create the DeliveryContract _and_ archive the DeliveryBidRequest)

+* I noticed the "Witness" role in the script results.
+What is that?

 ## Improvements?

 * The VS Code Snippet for `choice` could be improved (to match some of the samples in the tutorials)